 (a) Cruise Check-In

-We strongly recommend you visit our website at celebritycruises.co.uk and click on ‘Already Booked’ then ‘Online Check-in’ and submit these details online.
-Providing this information online and prior to your cruise will significantly speed up your check-in process and will be able to board the ship sooner and avoid delays and queues at the cruise terminal.
+We strongly recommend you visit our website at celebritycruises.co.uk and click on ‘Manage my Booking’ then ‘Online Check-in’ and submit these details online.
+Online check-in is available from 90 days prior to your cruise and closes 4 days prior to your cruise Providing this information online and prior to your cruise will significantly speed up your check-in process and will be able to board the ship sooner and avoid delays and queues at the cruise terminal.
 If you have not completed online check-in, you will be required to complete this process at the pier no later than two hours prior to the published sailing time.

 If you are unable to complete the online check-in process and print your Xpress pass, this may be due to an outstanding balance on your booking.
 If you have booked via a travel agent, please speak to your travel agent so that the funds can be transferred to us, so you can then complete your online check-in.